 Thanks for running this feature Mark.
 Your site continues to evolve into,... we know not what, perhaps a Grand Theatre Arts Books Mass Media Department Store (Marky's on Fifth) where one can find all that is required for the serious shopper, and be well served by the employees who wear the white gloves, operate the elevator and open the door to the lounge.

-Much appreciated, Sam.
+We hope you still feel that way, Sam.
 And our white-gloved elevator boy thanks you, too.
 In tonight's episode, Scrooge meets the Ghost of Christmas Present - and Dickens gives us one of the great Christmas Pudding scenes of English literature:

 Mrs. Cratchit left the room alone—too nervous to bear witnesses—to take the pudding up and bring it in.